Kids need to see themselves reflected in media. Here are some recommendations

 Television

 The reboot of the 1988 series changes the race of the family at the center of the story from White to Black.
-Uhls praises the show for its authenticity.
+Yalda Uhls, founder and executive director of the Center for Scholars & Storytellers at UCLA, praises the show for its authenticity.
 "It's a Black, middle-class family that is together.
 They're not pathologized."
 For example, says Uhls, the mother isn't colorized, "She feels real."
 Uhls believes the new Wonder Years gives viewers what today's audiences want: "more nuance in diversity."

 Three cousins try to save their grandfather's taqueria – and a lot more – in this comedy-drama set in Boyle Heights, the majority Latino neighborhood in Los Angeles.
 They're fighting his possible deportation, all while trying to pursue their dreams.
 "As a child of immigrants, that is a story that I really relate to," says Yalda Uhls, whose parents were born in Iran.
 Uhls says Gentefied is "a realistic look" at gentrification, immigration, family and the "journey of acculturation."